bparanj/crystal/electronics/book/tasks.md

 20.md -> Break it down brandy with falstad.

-capacitors damage image folder is empty -  images

 capacitor dc block.
 Measure current before the capacitor.
-Simulate this fatstad. why is charge-discharge folder empty Where are the images?this is in polarazed capacitor damage folder
+Simulate this fatstad.

 10.md
 12.md